syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 If you want to customize model views, you have two options:

-1. Change behavior by overriding public properties that control how view works
+1. Change the behavior by overriding public properties that control how view works
-2. Change behavior by overriding methods
+2. Change the behavior by overriding methods

-For example, if you want to disable model creation, show only 'login' and 'email' columns in the list view, you can do something like this::
+For example, if you want to disable model creation and show only the 'login' and 'email' columns in the list view, you can do something like this::

     from flask.ext.superadmin import Admin, model